Adobe-Experience-Cloud/analytics-io-lab/sections/s1_api_intro/README.md

 ### dimension (optional)
 The optional dimension parameter will cause the report to return data for a particular dimension.
 The dimension can be any dimension from the /dimensions API method, including the daterange dimensions.

-Exercise 3 - Running Your First Report
+Section 1, Exercise 3 - Running Your First Report
 -----
 1. Make sure that you have followed the steps in [Section 0 - Getting Started] [Accessing the Swagger Interface](../s0_getting_started#accessing-the-swagger-interface) and [Validate API Connectivity](../s0_getting_started#validate-api-connectivity)
 2. Scroll down and expand the **reports** section